 Before you leave the practice, you will schedule a post-op appointment for one week later.
 One of our dedicated staff members will also review post-surgery instructions with you and your caregiver.
 Typically, we advise that you:

-Swap out icepacks every 30-40 minutes for first 24 hours.
+- Swap out icepacks every 30-40 minutes for the first 24 hours

 When Is It ‘Wise” To Remove Wisdom Teeth?

 We all have them and there comes the time in our mid-teens when we must deal with them.
 But what is the wisest thing to do when it comes to deciding whether or not to remove your wisdom teeth?
 Dr. Gocke has prepared a very special eBook for his patients that can help them make the best decision for themselves and their children.
 Our informative ebook discusses:

 - Why you should take an impacted wisdom tooth seriously

 - How the health of your wisdom teeth will affect your overall health

 - Before and after surgery tips that will make your surgery a walk in the park